The Beginning or the End: Plot

 A prelude scene in the form of a Newsreel story suggests that the film is part of a package of information about the development of atomic energy and the atomic bomb being placed in a time capsule in California, to be opened in 2446.

-Physicist and atomic scientist Dr. J. Robert Oppenheimer (Hume Cronyn) praises the discovery of atomic energy but also warns of its dangers.
-American scientists such as Matt Cochran (Tom Drake), working under the guidance of Dr. Enrico Fermi (Joseph Calleia) and Dr. Marré (Victor Francen), have split the atom, and essentially beaten the Germans in the race to create an atomic bomb.
-With the assistance of Albert Einstein (Ludwig Stössel), they inform President Franklin D. Roosevelt (Godfrey Tearle) that a monumental discovery has been made.
+Physicist and atomic scientist Dr. J. Robert Oppenheimer praises the discovery of atomic energy but also warns of its dangers.
+American scientists such as Matt Cochran, working under the guidance of Dr. Enrico Fermi and Dr. Marré, have split the atom, and essentially beaten the Germans in the race to devise an atomic bomb.
+With the assistance of Albert Einstein, they inform President Franklin D. Roosevelt that a monumental discovery has been made.

 In 1941, with the United States at war, Roosevelt authorizes up to two billion dollars for the Manhattan Project to develop an atomic bomb.
-In December 1942, at the University of Chicago, under the watchful eyes of observers such as Lieutenant Colonel Jeff Nixon (Robert Walker) and international experts, scientists create the first chain reaction, under a stadium at the campus.
+In December 1942, at the University of Chicago, under the watchful eyes of observers such as Lieutenant Colonel Jeff Nixon and international experts, scientists create the first chain reaction, under a stadium at the campus.

-Nixon is assigned to General Leslie Groves (Brian Donlevy), who is placed in charge of the project.
-Groves has to bring together the scientific, industrial and defense communities to build the atomic bomb.
-In 1945, following the death of Roosevelt, the new president, Harry S. Truman (Art Baker), continues to support the atomic project, now moved to Los Alamos, New Mexico.
+Nixon is assigned to General Leslie Groves, who is placed in charge of the project.
+Groves has to bring together the scientific, industrial and defense communities to build a working atomic bomb during the war.
+In 1945, following the death of Roosevelt, the new president, Harry S. Truman, continues to support the atomic project, then moved to Los Alamos, New Mexico.

 Facing stiff resistance in the Pacific War, Truman orders the use of the atomic bomb against Japan in July 1945.

 Cochran and Nixon are assigned to accompany the crew transporting the bomb to Tinian.
 While assembling the bomb, Cochran comes into contact with radioactive material and dies.
-The following day, on August 6, 1945, the Enola Gay, a Boeing B-29 Superfortress bomber, drops an atomic bomb on Hiroshima.
-After the mission, Nixon returns home to break the news of her husband's death to Cochran's wife.
+The following day, on August 6, 1945, the Enola Gay, a Boeing B-29 Superfortress, drops an atomic bomb on Hiroshima.
+After the mission, Nixon returns home to break the news of Cochran's death to his wife.